learningequality/studio-docs/docs/manage_content.rst

             Set the visibility of the resource so only coaches can see it.

 #.
-Click **SAVE & CLOSE** when you are done to return to the main channel content page.
+Click :blue:`SAVE & CLOSE` when you are done to return to the main channel content page.

 Content that is set to be visible only to coaches will be marked with the |coach| icon inside the channel on Studio, and in the **Learn** page in Kolibri.